DarianWells/osticket-prereqs/README.md

 10. Open up a new tab in any web browser.
 In the address bar, type in "127.0.0.1".
 It should display a Windows Information Services webpage.
 This confirms that IIS was successfully installed.
 If that page doesn't display, try uninstalling and then reinstalling IIS.
 You can do this by going back to the control panel > programs > Turn windows features on or off > Internet Information Services.
 Uncheck this box and select ok.
 Then re-check the box and select ok.
 Try connecting to the webpage again.

-11. Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
+11. Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) https://www.iis.net/downloads/community/2018/05/php-manager-150-for-iis-10

-12.
+12. Download and install URL Rewrite Module (rewrite_amd64_en-US.msi) https://www.iis.net/downloads/microsoft/url-rewrite

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>